build-js-app/build-app/README.md

 ## Project structure

-_Build App_ assumes some predifined project structure.
+_Build App_ assumes some predefined project structure.

 Project consists of server and client parts.

 By default server part is located in {root}/server folder and client in {root}/client.

-Those values can be overriden in build-app.config.
+Those values can be overridden in build-app.config.

 ### Client:

 Client is SPA written in one modern JS front-end frameworks.
 Officially supported are React, Vue and Angular2.
-They are using existing client side build systems (create-react-app, vbuild and angular-cli respectively).
+They are using existing client side build systems (create-react-app, poi and angular-cli respectively).

 Build system expects to be able to create client build by running 'npm run build' command in client folder.
 Output is expected in {client}/build folder and index.html starts client SPA application.

-More details how to setup client-side build you can find in docs for particualr build system:
+More details how to setup client-side build you can find in docs for particular build system:

 React: [create-react-app](https://github.com/facebookincubator/create-react-app)